-2 The P versus NP Question
+2.1 The P versus NP Question

 Our daily experience is that it is harder to solve a problem than it is to check the correctness of a solution.
-Is this experience merely a coincidence or does it represent a fundamental fact of life (or property of the world)?
+Is this experience merely a coincidence or does it represent a fundamental fact of life (or a property of the world)?
 This is the essence of the P versus NP Question, where P represents search problems that are efficiently solvable and NP represents search problems for which solutions can be efficiently checked.

 Another natural question captured by the P versus NP Question is whether proving theorems is harder that verifying the validity of these proofs.
 In other words, the question is whether deciding membership in a set is harder than being convinced of this membership by an adequate proof.
 In this case, P represents decision problems that are efficiently solvable, whereas NP represents sets that have efficiently checkable proofs of membership.

-These two meanings of the P versus NP Question are rigorously presented and discussed in Sections 2.1 and 2.2, respectively.
-The equivalence of the two formulations is shown in Section 2.3, and the common belief that P is different from NP is further discussed in Section 2.5.
+These two meanings of the P versus NP Question are rigorously presented and discussed in Sections 2.1.1 and 2.1.2, respectively.
+The equivalence of the two formulations is shown in Section 2.1.3, and the common belief that P is different from NP is further discussed in Section 2.1.5.
+Let us start by recalling the notion of efficient computation.

 Teaching note: Most students have heard of P and NP before, but we suspect that many have not obtained a good explanation of what the P vs NP Question actually represents.
 This unfortunate situation is due to using the standard technical definition of NP (which refers to the fictitious and confusing device called a non-deterministic polynomial-time machine).
-Instead, we advocate to use the more cumbersome definitions sketched above and elaborated below, which clearly capture the fundamental nature of NP.
+Instead, we advocate the use of the more cumbersome definitions sketched in the forgoing paragraphs (and elaborated in Sections 2.1.1 and 2.1.2), which clearly capture the fundamental nature of NP.
 The notion of efficient computation.
-Recall that we associate efficient computation with polynomial-time algorithms.15 Furthermore, the latter class is independent of the specific model of computation, as long as the latter is "reasonable" (cf. the Cobham-Edmonds Thesis).
-Both issues are discussed in §1.3.4.
+Recall that we associate efficient computation with polynomial-time algorithms.
+This association is justified by the fact that polynomials are a class of moderately growing functions that is closed under operations that correspond to natural composition of algorithms.
+Furthermore, the class of polynomial-time algorithms is independent of the specific model of computation, as long as the latter is "reasonable" (cf. the Cobham-Edmonds Thesis).
+Both issues are discussed in §1.2.3.4.

 A note on the representation of problem instances.
-As noted in Section 1.2, many natural (search and decision) problems are captured more naturally by the terminology of promise problems, where the domain of possible instances is a subset of $\{0,1\}^$ rather than $\{0,1\}^$ itself.
-For example, computational problems in graph theory presume some simple encoding of graphs as strings, but this encoding is typically not onto (i.e., not all strings encode graphs and thus are possible instances).
-Typically, in these cases, the set of possible instances (e.g., encodings of graphs) is efficiently recognizable (i.e., membership in it can be decided in polynomial-time).
+As noted in Section 1.2.2, many natural (search and decision) problems are captured more naturally by the terminology of promise problems (cf. Section 2.4.1), where the domain of possible instances is a subset of $\{0,1\}^$ rather than $\{0,1\}^$ itself.
+For example, computational problems in graph theory presume some simple encoding of graphs as strings, but this encoding is typically not onto (i.e., not all strings encode graphs), and thus not all strings are legitimate instances.
+However, in these cases, the set of legitimate instances (e.g., encodings of graphs) is efficiently recognizable (i.e., membership in it can be decided in polynomial-time).
 Thus, artificially extending the set of instances to the set of all possible strings (and allowing trivial solutions for the corresponding dummy instances) does not change the complexity of the original problem.
-We further discuss this issue in a future lecture.
+We further discuss this issue in Section 2.4.1.

-2.1 The search version: finding versus checking
+2.1.1 The search version: finding versus checking